isghe/documentation/README.md

 Infura Documentation

 ## Contributing
-When making a PR, point it to our `dev` branch not `master`.
-That way it's easier for us to test out builds of our documentation before merging it into production.
+When making a PR, documentation will automatically be deployed to http://http-dev.infura.cloud/docs for review.

+`master` branch will be deployed to production upon approval on https://jenkins.infuratest.io/blue/organizations/jenkins/documentation/activity.